-The dedicated contact for advising care leavers is the Student Guidance Team.
-We are available to help with all your questions about coming to study at Staffordshire University.
+The dedicated contacts for advising care leavers and estranged students are Ann Clowes and Ben Granville who are members of the Student Guidance Team and available via the Student Hub at Stoke and the Information Points at Stafford and Shrewsbury.
+Ann and Ben are available to help with your questions about coming to study at Staffordshire University.

-There are many complex challenges that we as a University recognise you may be facing as a Care Leaver which may be different from other students.
-Commencing a course at University is both an exciting and challenging experience, but can also be a time of anxiety and confusion.
+There are many complex challenges that we as a University recognise you may be facing which may be different from other students.
+Commencing a course at University is both an exciting and stimulating experience, but can also be a time of anxiety and confusion.
 We can offer ongoing support and impartial advice, and can signpost you to other University and external support services in order to meet your needs during this time.

 You can be confident that you will be treated as an individual and empowered to participate fully and successfully within University life.

 Our standard contract is for 39 weeks of the academic year calendar and there is always the opportunity to extend your stay for the full 52 weeks if you wish.
 It’s really easy as we open applications for students to extend their contract before the end of the 39 week academic year, and we will contact you to let you know that you can apply for an extension.

 Please help us by advising us that you are a care leaver or estranged student when you are applying for accommodation.
 Just pop a note in one of the text boxes where we ask you for any information that will help us with your accommodation application

 To find out more visit: www.staffs.ac.uk/accommodation